 The Little Rock Marathonis nationally touted as the race with the “World’s Largest Finishers Medal.”
 It takes place in early March with a full marathon, half marathon, 10K, 5K fun run/walk, and the Little Rockers youth marathon.
 More than 10,000 enthusiasts participate annually.

-The Arkansas Literary Festival is an annual celebration of literacy, language, and the written word.
+The Six Bridges Book Festival is an annual celebration of literacy, language, and the written word.
 Sponsored by the Central Arkansas Library System, the festival takes place the third weekend of April with activities for readers and writers of all ages, abilities, and interests.

 The International Greek Food Festival is the largest ethnic food festival in Arkansas.
 More than 10,000 Sourota and 17,000 pieces of Baklava are served during for the three-day annual event.
 There's an incredible Old World Market featuring unique items from around the world, a full entertainment lineup, kid’s area and church tours.

-The Big Dam Bridge 100 is Arkansas' largest annual cycling tour offering 100, 68, 50, 32 and 10 mile routes through Central Arkansas and across the Big Dam Bridge.
-The 4226-foot bridge is one of the longest bridges built for pedestrian and bicycle traffic in North America, and connects over 15 miles of scenic riverside trails between Little Rock and North Little Rock.
+The Big Dam Bridge 100 is Arkansas's largest annual cycling tour offering 100, 68, 50, 32 and 10-mile routes through Central Arkansas and across the Big Dam Bridge.
+The 4226-foot bridge is one of the longest bridges built for pedestrian and bicycle traffic in North America and connects over 15 miles of scenic riverside trails between Little Rock and North Little Rock.
 It also serves as the thoroughfare for connecting over 70,000 acres of various city, county, state & federal parks.

 The Arkansas State Fair attracts more than 400,000 patrons each year.
 The fair features a livestock show, rodeo, carnival midway and many live musical acts each October.
 The 10-day event is filled with fun for the whole family.